UK weather: London hit by flash flooding amid torrential downpours

 There may be a few isolated showers developing and these are likely to be in the north and west.

-A dry evening with clear spells.
-Gentle north-westerly winds may be locally brisk.
+A dry evening with clear spells follows with gentle north-westerly winds.

 Saturday will be overcast and unsettled with thick cloud cover and heavy rain which will track south-eastwards but will turn increasingly light and patchy later.